Ben Affleck, Jennifer Garner Remain Committed To Their Children Despite Divorce

 — Daily Mail Celebrity (@DailyMailCeleb) February 17, 2017

-The couple has three children, Violet, 11, Seraphina, 8, and Samuel, 4.
+The couple has three children: Violet, 11, Seraphina, 8, and Samuel, 4.

 “They have maintained such a strong and beautiful united front to stay lovely and classy towards each other for their kids,” the source says.
 “They spend so much time working on their relationship — whether it’s a friendship or anything — for their kids.”

 There had been numerous reports in the past several months that Jennifer Garner and Ben Affleck might be on their way to fixing their marriage.
-In fact, the Argo actor reportedly had a game plan in trying to “win back Jen,” as reported by The Inquisitr last November.
+In fact, the Argo actor reportedly had a game plan in trying to “win back Jen,” as reported by the Inquisitr last November.

-To top it off, the estranged couple have been spotted together enjoying a date without the children, which caused some media outlets to speculate that the two are trying to rekindle their romance.
+To top it off, the estranged couple has been spotted together enjoying a date without the children, which caused some media outlets to speculate that the two are trying to rekindle their romance.

-But that is simply not the case as US Weekly confirms that the 44-year-old actress is already preparing to file the papers to officially divorce Affleck after 12 years of marriage.
+But that is simply not the case, as Us Weekly confirms that the 44-year-old actress is already preparing to file the papers to officially divorce Affleck after 12 years of marriage.

 “No matter what happens, Ben and Jen are committed to raising their family as one unit and will continue to do so as it has worked for them,” a source close to the couple told Us Weekly.